Constraint-Aware Flow Matching via Randomized Exploration: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

+In this paper, we present general constraint-aware FM frameworks: FM-DD and FM-RE.
+FM-DD incorporates a smooth, differentiable distance-based penalty for constraint violations, while FM-RE enforces constraint satisfaction by randomization directed to explore the constraints via access to a membership oracle.
+Compared to FM-RE, FM-DD yields empirically higher constraint satisfaction but requires access to a differentiable distance function to the constraint set.
+Thus, FM-DD is preferable when such distances are available, whereas FM-RE is suited to general settings with a membership oracle for the constraint set.

-We present a general approach, FM-RE, for constrained generating modeling that can handle complex constraints in high dimensions via the use of randomization directed to explore the constraints via access to a membership oracle.
-There are several pertinent research directions that this paper opens up: optimal choice of randomization time in FM-RE, quantification of the regret in using a randomized flow compared to the optimal constrained flow, provable guarantees on the likelihood of constraint satisfaction, and extension of the use of additional randomization in conjunction with other methods such as DDPM, SDE-based, and Diffusion-Bridge based models.
+There are several pertinent research directions that this paper opens up: optimal choice of randomization time in FM-RE, quantification of the regret in using a randomized flow compared to the optimal constrained flow, provable guarantees on the likelihood of constraint satisfaction, and extension of the use of additional randomization in conjunction with other methods, such as DDPM, SDE-based, and Diffusion-Bridge based models.